Marco J. Jimenez

 J.D., Yale Law School

 Marco Jimenez, who is a Professor of Law, teaches and writes in the areas of Contracts, Remedies, Western Legal Thought, International Sales Law and Arbitration, and Interdisciplinary Jurisprudence, and has received the Dickerson-Brown Award for Excellence in Faculty Scholarship, the Branton Excellence in Teaching Award, the Golden Apple Teaching Award for Best Full-Time Program Professor, and held the Leroy Highbaugh Sr. Research Chair during the 2011-2012 and 2012-2013 academic years.
-He has also coordinated the Honors Program, and co-coaches the Willem C. Vis International Commercial Arbitration Moot Court team, which competes annually in both Hong Kong and Vienna, and has also co-coached the Stetson Negotiation team.
+He has also coordinated the Honors Program, and has coached the Willem C. Vis International Commercial Arbitration Moot Court team, which competes annually in both Hong Kong and Vienna, and has also co-coached the Stetson Negotiation team

 Professor Jimenez graduated in 2000 from Yale Law School, where he was an Olin Fellow and a member of the Yale Journal on Regulation and the Yale Journal of International Law.
 He received his undergraduate degrees in International Relations (B.A.) and Finance and Business Economics (B.S.) from the University of Southern California, where he graduated magna cum laude in 1997.
 He is also a member of Phi Beta Kappa.